laine-sa/cluster_restart/README.md

 ## Step 2: Adjust your validator command-line arguments, temporarily for this restart to include:
 (--known-validators aren’t needed if you have your own local snapshot and have set –no-genesis-fetch as your validator won’t be downloading anything, you can omit those arguments in this case)

+**If you use a have a hot failover setup ensure you start with the correct identity!**

 ```
 --wait-for-supermajority 246464040 \
 --no-snapshot-fetch \